7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 A genuine taste of the GDMBR, without the months-long commitment.

-The forest roads here are wild in a way the Southwest isn’t — denser, greener, the mountains hulking and close.
+Why ride it: The forest roads here are wild in a way the Southwest isn’t — denser, greener, the mountains hulking and close.
 Glacier is just off your left shoulder the whole time.
 You’ll see more wildlife in two days here than in a week on most other routes I’ve ridden.

 • 📍 Distance: 95 miles